chilammps/Ovito/doc/python/introduction/file_io.rst

    >>> from ovito.io import import_file
    >>> node = import_file("simulation.dump")

-This high-level function works like the `Open Local File` function in OVITO's graphical user interface.
+This high-level function works like the `Load File` menu function in OVITO's graphical user interface.
 It creates and returns an :py:class:`~ovito.ObjectNode`, whose :py:class:`~ovito.io.FileSource` is set up to point to the specified file, and which is reponsible for loading the actual data from the file.
 Furthermore, the :py:func:`~ovito.io.import_file` function inserts the returned object node